Skip to content

 The Magnolia, Ark., native was considered a four-star recruit out of high school.
 He started his college career at Arkansas under coach Eric Musselman, now at Southern California.
 His playing time was sparse with the Razorbacks, averaging 3.8 minutes in 21 games.

-He then transferred to Arkansas State, where he spent two seasons under newly hired Providence coach Bryan Hodgson.
-He averaged 10.4 points as a sophomore and 8 points as a junior.
-He played alongside reigning American Player and Defensive Player of the Year, Izaiyah Nelson, who spent this past season at South Florida with Hodgson.
+He transferred to Arkansas State, where he spent two seasons under newly hired Providence coach Bryan Hodgson.
+Ford averaged 10.4 points as a sophomore and 8 points as a junior.
+He played alongside reigning American player of the year Izaiyah Nelson, who played for South Florida this season.

 » READ MORE: Temple’s Derrian Ford is named third-team all-conference

-While Ford may go undrafted on June 25-26, he could follow other Temple players to the G League.
-Former Owls forward Steve Settle III is averaging 7.1 points for the Sioux Falls Skyforce, an affiliate with the Miami Heat.
-Guard Jamal Mashburn Jr. is averaging 6.3 points for the Long Island Nets, an affiliate with the Brooklyn Nets.
+Ford plans to attend the NBA draft combine on May10-17 in Chicago.
+He may go undrafted, but he could follow other Temple players to the G League.
+Former Owls forward Steve Settle is averaging 7.1 points for the Sioux Falls Skyforce, an affiliate of the Miami Heat.
+Guard Jamal Mashburn Jr. is averaging 6.3 points for the Long Island Nets, a Brooklyn affiliate.

 Temple has not had a player selected in the draft since Lavoy Allen was picked in the second round in 2011 by the 76ers.